bowei/net-fiddle/doc/ui-code.md

 The React key includes `dynSide` (e.g. `"N-0-t"` becomes `"S-0-t"` when the handle migrates).
 This forces React to remount the Handle, which forces ReactFlow to re-register its DOM position.

-**`useUpdateNodeInternals()`** is called in a `useEffect` whenever `dynSidesKey` changes.
+**`useUpdateNodeInternals()`** is called in a `useEffect` whenever `dynKey` changes.
 This is necessary because handle DOM positions change without the node resizing, so ReactFlow's ResizeObserver never fires — without this call the edge routing store retains stale coordinates.

 ---